kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/11-react-events.md

 ```

 ### We use `this.goToTeam` and not just `goToTeam`
-Why `this`?
+* Why `this`?
-Because `render()` methods are bound to the class they are inside of
+    - Because `render()` methods are bound to the class they are inside of

 ### Bind or not to Bind
-But all the other methods that we create will not be bound to the class so we need to use `this` to associate that method with the class
+* But all the other methods that we create will not be bound to the class so we need to use `this` to associate that method with the class

-### How can we bind these methods to the component (class)?
+### How can we bind these methods to the component (class)
-There is a way that we will talk about later
+* There is a way that we will talk about later

 ### Using `this`
-Because `render()` is bound to the Component, we can use `this` inside the `render()` method and it will always equal the Component
+* Because `render()` is bound to the Component, we can use `this` inside the `render()` method and it will always equal the Component

 ### Flash in the pan
-Why when we `press enter` or `click` the button does the `console.log()` first and then disappear?
+* Why when we `press enter` or `click` the button does the `console.log()` first and then disappear?

-Because the page refreshes
+    - Because the page refreshes

-**note** We do not use `goToTeam()` but rather `goToTeam` because we don't want to fire the event as soon as the page loads, so we omit the `()` and just reference the function name and wait for the user to `click` submit button or `press enter` before we call the function and trigger the `console.log()`
+* **note** We do not use `goToTeam()` but rather `goToTeam` because we don't want to fire the event as soon as the page loads
+* So we omit the `()` and just reference the function name and wait for the user to `click` submit button or `press enter` before we call the function and trigger the `console.log()`

 ## Preserve the log
-To preserve the log and prevent it from quickly disappearing we can click the `Preserve log` checkbox in the inspect.
-Check it and click the button
+* To preserve the log and prevent it from quickly disappearing we can click the `Preserve log` checkbox in the inspect
+* Check it and click the button

-You will see:
+    - You should see:

 ![Preserve log](https://i.imgur.com/6i4Z0f4.png)

 ## Why is `console.log()` flashing and leaving?
-Forms by default take the data you enter into them and then it will send that data to whatever the action of the form is (or it will just refresh the page if we didn't provide an action
+* Forms by default take the data you enter into them and then it will send that data to whatever the action of the form is
+    - Or it will just refresh the page if we didn't provide an action

 ### preventDefault()
-In vanilla JavaScript we just use `preventDefault()` to stop a form from submitting or refreshing the page
+* In vanilla JavaScript we just use `preventDefault()` to stop a form from submitting or refreshing the page

 #### Update our `goToTeam()` method
 ```js